Want to take control of your time – but not sure how?

 Use the Eisenhower Matrix to prioritize

-• Urgent but Not Important (Top left) – Delegate these.
+• Urgent but Not Important: Delegate these tasks

-• Neither Urgent nor Important (Bottom left) – Eliminate or minimize.
+• Neither Urgent nor Important: Eliminate them ruthlessly

 Visual of the Eisenhower Matrix for better time management